PayString/paystring-documentation/docs/payid-discovery.md

 Host: receiver.example.com
 ```

-If the server for Bob's exchange, where Bob receives currency, supports the PayID Discovery endpoint, it responds like this:
+If the server for Bob's exchange, where Bob receives currency, supports the PayString Discovery endpoint, it responds like this:

 ```
  HTTP/1.1 200 OK